jundalisay/sp/content/en/research/galileo/two/day-2c.md

 {{< /r >}}

+{{< l a="Salviati" >}}
-SALV.
-But is it not your opinion, and that of the author and of Aristotle and Ptolemy and all their followers, that earth, water, and air are equally of such a nature as to be constituted immovable about the center?
+But you, the author, and Aristotle, Ptolemy and all their followers think that earth, water, and air are equally of such a nature as to be constituted immovable about the center.

-SIMP.
-That is taken as an irrefutable truth.

-SALV.
 Then the argument for the different natures of these elements and elemental things is not taken from this common natural condition of rest with respect to the center, but must be learned by taking notice of other qualities which they do not have in common.
 Therefore whoever should take from the elements only this common state of rest, and leave them all their other actions, would not in the least obstruct the road which leads us to an awareness of their essences.

 Now Copernicus takes from them nothing except this common rest, leaving to them weight or lightness; motion up or down, slow or fast; rarity and density; the qualities of beat, cold, dryness, moistness; and, in a word, everything else.

 Hence no such absurdity as this author imagines exists anywhere in the Copernican position.
 Agreement in an identical motion means neither more nor less than agreement in an identical state of rest, so far as any diversification or nondiversification of natures is concerned.
 Now tell me if he has other opposing arguments.
+{{< /l >}}

 {{< r a="Simplecio" >}}
 There follows a fourth objection, taken once again from an observation of nature.

 It is that bodies of the same kind have motions which agree in kind, or else they agree in rest.
 But in Copernicus's theory, bodies agreeing in kind and quite similar to each other would have great discrepancies as to motion, or even be diametrically opposed.

 For stars, so very similar to one another, would nevertheless have such dissimilar motions that six planets would perpetually go around, while the sun and the fixed stars would remain forever unmoved.
 {{< /r >}}

-SALV.
+{{< l a="Salviati" >}}
 The form of this argumentation appears to me valid, but I believe that its content or its application is at fault, and if the author were to persist in this assumption the consequences would run directly counter to his.
 The method of argument is this:

 Among world bodies, there are six which perpetually move; these are the six planets.
 Of the others (that is, the earth, the sun, and the fixed stars) the question is which move and which stand still.
 If the earth stands still, the sun and the fixed stars necessarily move, and it may also be that the sun and the fixed stars are motionless if the earth is moving.
 This matter being in question, we inquire which ones may more suitably have motion attributed to them, and which ones rest.

 Common sense says that motion ought to be deemed to belong to those which agree better in kind and in essence with the bodies which unquestionably do move, and rest to those which differ most from them.
 Eternal rest and perpetual motion being very different events, it is evident that the nature of an ever-moving body must be quite different from that of one which is always fixed.
 Let us therefore find out, when in doubt about motion and rest, whether by way of some other relevant condition we can investigate which--the earth, or the sun and the fixed stars--more resembles those bodies which are known to be movable,

 Now behold how nature, favoring our needs and wishes, presents us with two striking conditions no less different than motion and rest; they are lightness and darkness--that is, being brilliant by nature or being obscure and totally lacking in light.
 Therefore bodies shining with internal and external splendor are very different in nature from bodies deprived of all light.
 Now the earth is deprived of light; most splendid in itself is the sun, and the fixed stars are no less so.
 The six moving planets entirely lack light, like the earth; therefore their essence resembles the earth and differs from the sun and the fixed stars.
 Hence the earth moves, and the sun and the stellar sphere are motionless.
+{{< /l >}}

 {{< r a="Simplecio" >}}